hujhax/austin-improv-wiki/Performers/Stuart Feild.md

 ---
-description: "(That's Feild) is from Little Rock, Arkansas, and has been..."
+description: "From Little Rock, Arkansas, and has been preforming and working..."
 ---
 **Stuart Feild** (That's F**ei**ld) is from Little Rock, Arkansas, and has been preforming and working in Austin theater and film since around 2012, and since 2015 with the improv troupe [[Troupes/Sis BOOM Bah!|Sis Boom Bah]].